-Secure access service edge (SASE) is all the rage in network security, but the best path to get there is still not understood by many.
+Secure access service edge (SASE) is currently a popular approach to network security, but many are still uncertain about the most effective way to implement it, particularly given the limitations of SD-WAN.
 SASE marries network functionality with security to bring policy-driven inspections and protections to every facet of an enterprise IT environment.
-At the heart of this architectural paradigm shift, is the network.
+At the heart of

 Banking software providers have delivered some of the most solid and secure WAN connectivity for decades.
-From the early days of dedicated T1 circuits, to MPLS, VPN and now SD-WAN the connections between software providers and banks have been at the forefront of WAN technology.
+From the early days of dedicated T1 circuits, to MPLS, VPN and now SD-WAN, the connections between software providers and banks, including Community Banking Connections, have been at the forefront of WAN technology.
 They didn’t really have a choice.
-As the facilitator of

-The term “identity-based networking” refers to the concept of an end user’s identity being tied to the network services they are allowed to receive.
+The term “identity-based networking” refers to the concept of an end user’s identity being tied to the network services they are allowed to receive for Security and Compliance.
 The initial implementations of this concept can be seen in ubiquitous network services such as 802.1x.
-Wireless networks have been applying the basics of identity-based networking to users who joined wireless
+Wireless networks have been applying the basics of identity-based networking to

-Confused by ‘buzz-word bingo’ in today’s WAN networking products?
+The Similarities between Different Networking Solutions Confused by the ‘buzz-word bingo’ in today’s WAN networking products?
 You should be.
-Every vendor from basic VPN to advanced global CDNs are rebranding across a variety of networking categories.
-The real secret is – when these solutions become more product than promises, there is not much difference between any of them.
-Whether they are called SD-WAN,
+Every vendor from basic VPN to advanced global CDNs is rebranding across a variety of networking categories.
+The real secret is – when these solutions become more product than promises, there is not much difference between